-AEM is a voluntary, incentive-based program that helps farmers make common-sense, cost-effective, and science-based decisions to meet business objectives while protecting and conserving New York State’s natural resources.
-By participating in AEM, farmers can document their environmental stewardship and further advance their positive contributions to their communities, our food systems, the economy, and the environment.
+Agricultural Environmental Management (AEM) is a voluntary, incentive-based program available to all farmers through their local Soil and Water Conservation District.
+AEM supports common-sense, cost-effective, and science-based decisions to meet farm goals while protecting and conserving New York‘s natural resources.
+By participating in AEM, farmers can document their environmental stewardship and further advance their positive contributions to their communities, our food and bio-systems, the economy, and the environment.

-- Tier 1 – Inventory current activities, future plans, and potential environmental concerns.
+- Tier 1 – Inventory current activities, interests, and potential environmental concerns of the farmer.

-- Tier 2 – Document current land stewardship; assess and prioritize areas of concern.
+- Tier 2 – Document current environmental stewardship and assess and prioritize areas of concern.

 - Tier 3 – Develop conservation plans addressing concerns and opportunities tailored to farm goals.

-- Tier 4 – Implement plans utilizing available financial, educational, and technical assistance.
+- Tier 4 – Implement plans using available educational, technical, and financial assistance.

-- Tier 5 – Evaluate to ensure the protection of the environment and farm viability.
+- Tier 5 – Evaluate practices and plans for conservation and farm viability.

 2021 AEM-Leopold award winner Table Rock Farm

 2018 AEM award winner Lakewood Farm and Lakewood Vineyards